 Many refer to India as the Land of Festivals.
 When it comes to big celebrations, no one does it as Indians do.
 From delicious food, vibrant colors, to all that singing, and dancing – they really know how to throw a party.
 After all, Holi and Diwali are known all over the world.

-What is less known is that during the festivities gambling activity rises for 30-40%.
+What is less known is that during the festivities gambling activity rises by 30-40%.
 So many tourists can’t help but wonder, is it legal to play some roulette or a hand of cards during the festivities?

-As long as you are in a regulated casino located in Goa, Sikkim or Daman, you are good to go.
+As long as you are in a regulated casino located in Goa, Sikkim, or Daman, you are good to go.
 If you are located in any of the other states or provinces, stick to your mobile casino.

-Of course, you will witness many gambling activities both on the streets, in bars and parks, but bear in mind it is all illegal.
+Of course, you will witness many gambling activities both on the streets, in bars, and parks, but bear in mind it is all illegal.
 Also, in India, both the person organizing illegal gambling activity and the player must pay a fine or do a prison sentence.

-And while Shiva and Parvati both had a good time gambling during the Diwali, it is better to steer clear from such activities (unless in a proper gambling venue).
+And while Shiva and Parvati both had a good time gambling during Diwali, it is better to steer clear from such activities (unless in a proper gambling venue).